 Katy Jon Went – Photographer

 I’ve worked as a photographer across multiple photographic fields from demos to fashion, nature to travel, art to macro.
 I own over 100 cameras and lenses and have over 34 years of experience.
-I currently shoot with a Sony α Alpha 99 SLT full frame camera and a range of wide aperture f1.4 prime lenses and the occasional f2.8 zoom.
-I love low light and hate flash, so this camera’s ISO and these lenses combine to make night photography an atmospheric possibility.
+I currently shoot with a Sony α Alpha 99 ii SLT full-frame camera and a mirrorless Sony α Alpha 7s ii with a range of wide-aperture f1.4 & f1.8 and f2.8 Sony G-Master or Sigma Art primes or zooms.
+I love low light and hate flash, so these cameras’ ISO range and wide aperture lenses combine to make night photography an atmospheric possibility and joy.

 Grand Norwich Duck Race 2017